Developmental Coordination Disorder (DCD/Dyspraxia)

 Cognitive Behavioral Therapy

-CBT (Cognitive Behavioral Therapy) plays a crucial role in addressing the emotional and psychological challenges associated with their struggles.
+CBT (Cognitive Behavioral Therapy) plays an important role in addressing the emotional and psychological challenges associated with their struggles.
 CBT helps to identify challenging and negative thoughts and to improve self-esteem.
 CBT can help manage anxiety associated with their motor coordination difficulties.

 Supporting Children with DCD/Dyspraxia